jlord/hack-spots/readme.md

 ![screenshot](https://raw.github.com/jlord/hack-spots/gh-pages/img/hackspotsss.png)

-This is the code for a website that shows the spots myself, my friends (or Twitter friends) have found to be excelent hacking spots around the whole wide world.
+This is the code for a website that shows the spots myself, my friends (or Twitter friends) have found to be excellent hacking spots around the whole wide world.

 ### Fork -n- Go!